MAWK0235/HTB-B1ZN3SS-FULL-PWN/readme.md

 $ pip install -r requirements.txt

+make sure to add bizznes.htb into ur /etc/hosts

+then run the below command
 $ Python3 fullpwnBizness_By_MAWK.py https://bizness.htb/ <LHOST>

 make sure rockyou.txt and ysoserial are all in your executing directory